varunoberoi/deepstream.io-website-old/pages/blog/publishing-aws-sns-messages-to-browsers-tutorial/index.md

 As the console shows, the server is now listening for TCP connections (e.g. from a node client) on port `6021` and for browser connections on port `6020`.
 If you'd prefer different hosts/ports, please have a look at the [configuration docs](http://deepstream.io/docs/deepstream.html).

-All that's left now is to connect our SNS-provider to the server:
+All that's left now is to connect our SNS-provider to the deepstream server:

 ```javascript
 var deepstreamClient = require( 'deepstream.io-client-js' );